sque89/gutenberg/packages/element/README.md

 _Parameters_

--   _type_ `?(string|Function)`: Tag name or element creator
+-   _type_ `any`: Tag name or element creator
--   _props_ `Object`: Element properties, either attribute set to apply to DOM node or values to pass through to element creator
+-   _props_ `any`: Element properties, either attribute set to apply to DOM node or values to pass through to element creator
 -   _children_ `...WPElement`: Descendant elements

 _Returns_